Death Row Records: 1992–1995: The Chronic, Doggystyle, and other releases

 On November 22, 1994, at the offices of The Brotherhood Crusade in Los Angeles, Suge Knight and several artists from Death Row such as Tha Dogg Pound as well as DJ Quik distributed nearly 2,000 turkeys to the public.
 Death Row also donated turkeys the following year as well.

-Murder of Kelly Jamerson

 On March 13, 1995, Death Row Records hosted a private party at the El Rey Theatre, where Kelly Jamerson, a Rolling 60's Crip, was severely beaten by several Bloods, who were allegedly from Suge Knight's inner circle.
 As a result of his injuries, Jamerson died the next day at the Cedars-Sinai Medical Center.